zyteo/jad-simulator/README.md

 Will decide to go on with fixed width/height using pixels for now.
 Set up the different divs for the app.
 Experimented A LOT with CSS styling.
+Took relevant screenshots in game to be used as images for the app.
+Used photoshop to adjust images.

 <!-- - 9 Aug 2022:  -->